 * Winner, Silver Lion for Best Direction, Venice International Film Festival, plus 3 other festival wins and 12 nominations.

 * Rental fee $12 per household, 30 days to start watching, 3 days to complete once started.
 Your rental includes an exclusive pre-recorded discussion between Director Roy Andersson & Palme d’Or winning/Oscar nominated filmmaker Ruben Östlund (The Square, Force Majeure).

-ABOUT ENDLESSNESS may not be for everyone.
-For an appreciation of this unique filmmaker’s style and work, plus reasons to watch, please read “About the Film.”
+ABOUT ENDLESSNESS may not be for everyone as it mixes the pains of everyday life with the flashes of beauty and grace we take for granted.
+For an appreciation of this unique filmmaker’s style and work, plus reasons to watch, please read the sections below.

 ABOUT THE FILM

 In the film business, About Endlessness is described as a “specialty,” “niche” or “art house” film, all of which mean to say that it is not considered “main steam” with bankable stars and a big studio and big marketing budget behind it.
 In industry parlance it will receive “limited” and not “wide” distribution – most people will never see it in a theatre while some may see it online.

 CWC viewers will appreciate some relevant specifics: About Endlessness is comprised of vignettes and deliberately paced, created by a celebrated Swedish director known for his singular style and painterly approach to visuals.
 The roughly 30 vignettes, a few loosely connected, resonate with short film fans.
 He describes his latest work as “a collection of short poems about existence.”

 Roy Andersson’s unique style is characterized by stationary shots, single takes, meticulously conceived tableaux, absurdist comedy and an essential, contemplative humanity, enhanced by his use of ordinary looking non-actors.